Table of Contents

 The Takeaway

-Installment loans give a lump sum of cash up front that must be paid back (with interest) in monthly payments.
-Revolving credit, on the other hand, provides a source of funds a business owner can draw on and repay (with interest) as needed.
-Each has its own pros and cons.
+Installment loans involve a lump sum of cash upfront that must be paid back (with interest) in monthly payments.
+Revolving credit, on the other hand, provides a source of funds (up to a preset maximum) for a business owner to draw on and repay with interest as needed.
+Each has its own advantages and disadvantages.

 Photo credit: iStock/PixelCatchers